Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 1. A double-entry bookkeeping system is essential to comply with GAAP.

-As well as minimizing the risk of costly accounting errors, using double-entry bookkeeping to build GAAP-compliant systems indicates to potential funders that your business has the right financial foundation for growth.
+As well as minimizing the risk of costly accounting errors, using the double-entry method to build GAAP-compliant systems indicates to potential funders that your business has the right financial foundation for growth.

 2. A double-entry bookkeeping system gives a complete picture of your financial health.